skius/imp/README.md

     {(((i # a) and i <= a) and b = a * i)}
 # where the condition (i # a) is at the innermost/lowest level instead of the highest.
 ```

+To make sure no errors happen because of to this, always write these assertions with explicit parentheses like `b and (P)`  resp. `b and (P) and e = Z` for
+while loops in total correctness proofs (see [`examples/divide.imp`](./examples/divide.imp) for an example of a total correctness proof).